This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 The next closest airport of Malaga is 204 km away = 2h 15min by car.

 You can continue to Seville by plane, train, or bus.
 The high-speed train takes a similar amount of time as the plane.
 However, getting from the airport to the train station would be best.
-However, you will probably fly to Madrid or Barcelona if you come from overseas.
-Check both schedules and prices and see which fits best for you.
+If you come from overseas, you will probably fly to Madrid or Barcelona.
+Check both schedules and prices and see which works best for you.

 From the airport to the center of Seville